rails-girls-summer-of-code/summer-of-code/blog/_posts/2016-10-16-B-More-Stunners-Over-and-Out.md

 ### Here’s a little short summary of what we’ve accomplished:
-- A better understanding of how Bundler and Rubygems.orgs works
+- A better understanding of how Bundler and Rubygems.org works
 - Submitted a Pull Request to Rubygems.org server
 - Built a class that focuses on capturing system information and the options run with Bundler upon installation
 - Refactoring our code…followed by a little more refactoring